 Mercedes Car Covers: The Benz Patent Motorwagen

 Mercedes-Benz has inspired a loyal following among car enthusiasts seeking luxury, comfort, and beautiful aesthetics in an automobile.
-Mercedes owners seek to protect their investment, and a Mercedes car cover can help.
-Covercraft Mercedes-Benz car covers can protect your vehicle from the elements, dents and dings, theft, and vandalism.
+Whether you drive an E-Class, S-Class, SL, AMG or any other model, get a guaranteed fit Mercedes car cover to protect your investment.
+Covercraft Mercedes-Benz car covers help protect your vehicle from the elements, dents and dings, theft, and vandalism.

 With such a rich history, Mercedes-Benz has grown to be a leader in the luxury automobile market.
 Savvy owners protect their vehicles with a Covercraft Mercedes car cover.
 Car Covers Direct® has custom covers designed to fit your Mercedes’ exact specifications so they hug your car’s curves, protecting it from damage.

 Ready to protect your investment?
 Find your Mercedes-Benz cover by selecting your vehicle’s year and model above.

 The First Benz

 While Mercedes-Benz first came into being in 1926, the brand had its start in 1886.
 Karl Benz, a stationary engine manufacturer, had been working on creating a two-stroke piston engine.
 His endeavor achieved success in 1873, and he turned to a new project: developing a motorized vehicle.

 Using a three-wheel design, Benz used steel tubing, wood panels, and solid rubber tires with steel spokes.
 Steering was accomplished via a pivoting toothed rack that connected to the front wheel.
 The vehicle also contained the very lightweight Benz 954 single cylinder 4-stroke engine.
 After his first prototype, Benz developed two others, as well.